-- a) Do not introduce concrete kerb and/or kerb and channel to streets and respect and protect grass swales where they occur.
-Use local stone (not river boulders) for kerbs in high use areas and only where absolutely necessary. - b) Retain and develop narrow carriageways with grass shoulders.
-Do not widen the carriageway (as seen in Devon Street).
-Do not spray the shoulders. - c) Grass verges must be retained in any street works or new development.
-Avoid disturbance to grass verges.
-Grass must not be replaced by other surfaces and should be reinstated where lost.
-Refer Cross-section of Street - d) Preserve the simplicity of the street, hedges, grass verges and street trees. - e) Do not plant shrubs or other plants, place boulders or raised planters within the street as they interrupt the visual cohesiveness. - f) Maintain the regular spacing of the street trees. - g) If footpaths are required use gravel and locate mid verge as opposed to abutting the swale. - h) Use hedges on street-public and street-private boundaries to enhance character and provide cohesion. - i) Underground the power in the ARHMZ - j) Do not over manicure the street
+- a) Try not to introduce concrete kerb and/or kerb and channel to streets and respect and protect grass swales where they occur.
+Use local stone (not river boulders) for kerbs in high use areas and only where absolutely necessary. - b) Try to retain and develop narrow carriageways with grass shoulders.
+Try not to widen the carriageway (as seen in Devon Street).
+Try not to spray the shoulders. - c) Try to retain grass verges in any street works or new development.
+Try to avoid disturbance to grass verges.
+Grass should not be replaced by other surfaces and should be reinstated where lost.
+Refer Cross-section of Street. - d) Preserve the simplicity of the street, hedges, grass verges and street trees. - e) Try not to plant shrubs or other plants, place boulders or raised planters within the street as they interrupt the visual cohesiveness. - f) Maintain the regular spacing of the street trees. - g) If footpaths are required use gravel and locate mid verge as opposed to abutting the swale. - h) Use hedges on street-public and street-private boundaries to enhance character and provide cohesion. - i) Underground the power in the ARHMZ - j) Try not to over manicure the street